PratyushChauhan/PratyushChauhan/README.md

 - 👋 Hi, I’m @PratyushChauhan
-- 👀 I’m interested in Mobile development.
+- 👀 I’m interested in Software development.
-- 🌱 I’m currently learning Flutter.
+- 🌱 I’m currently learning Full Stack web development.
-- 💞️ I’m looking to collaborate on Front end projects.
+- 💞️ I’m looking to collaborate on front-end projects.
-- 📫 How to reach me : e21cseu0101@bennett.edu.in
+- 📫 How to reach me: e21cseu0101@bennett.edu.in
 - 🖇️ LinkedIn : https://www.linkedin.com/in/pratyush-chauhan-14029421b/
 <!---
 PratyushChauhan/PratyushChauhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.